smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

 :::note

-- Make sure to add the “**openid**” Scope in the SSO configuration panel inside Solution Manager
+- Make sure to add the “**openid**” Scope in the SSO configuration tab inside Solution Manager
 - The token retrieve from this application will be used to make calls to Microsoft Graph Api
   - The calls include:
     - https://graph.microsoft.com/v1.0/me : From this call, we will retrieve the property **userPrincipalName** which is the value of the authenticated user's username (email).
 This will be used as the opcon identifier inside Solution Manager.